What Remains

 The positive commandments such honor your parents or Keep the Sabbath are vague enough to require millennia of interpretation.

-Every major ethical system converges on the negatives.
+And every major ethical system converges on the negatives.
 Don’t kill.
 Don’t steal.
 Don’t betray.
-The prohibitions are nearly universal across cultures and centuries.
+The prohibitions are generally universal across cultures and centuries.

-Convergent on the negative.
-Divergent on the positive.
+Convergent on the negative and divergent on the positive.

 You can command “do not kill.”
 You cannot command “be good.”